fastly/cli/DEVELOP.md

 ## Development

-The Fastly CLI requires [Go 1.18](https://golang.org).
+Building the Fastly CLI requires [Go](https://golang.org) (version 1.18 or later), and [Rust](https://www.rust-lang.org/).
 Clone this repo to any path and type `make` to run all of the tests and generate a development build locally.

 ```sh
 git clone git@github.com:fastly/cli